alexteachey/KOI_CNN_moon_results/README.md

 3. **period** -- orbital period in days, as reported by NASA Exoplanet Archive at runtime.

-4. **ntransits** -- the number of transits vetted.
+4. **ntransits** -- the number of transits vetted *minus* the number of transits excluded (likely for failure of the MAD test).
 This may or may not be the number of transits the planet actually displays in the *Kepler* data.
 If a transit didn't meet our criteria, it wasn't vetted.

 5. **ncontams** -- the number of transit windows that were contaminated by the transit of a neighboring planet (can be nonzero for multiplanet systems).
 As detailed in the paper, these contaminating transits were removed with a mask and replace methodology.
 Nevertheless, they are documented here.

 6. **nmadfailed** -- the number of transit windows that failed the Median Absolute Deviation (MAD) test (described in the paper) for detecting stellar / instrumental variability that might have been insufficiently detrended.

-7. **nexcluded** -- equals zero for all systems.
-The generating code allowed for excluding transits with contaminants and/or systems that failed the MAD test.
-For this run, we did not exclude such systems.
-Therefore, systems having a moon detection but that also failed many MAD tests should be viewed with some skepticism.
+7. **nexcluded** -- The number of systems left out of the vetting.
+For this run, systems that failed the MAD test were excluded.

 8. **orig_nmoons** -- the number of transits vetted that were classified as showing a moon feature.
 What does "original" mean?
 See below, and / or read the paper :)